 Can I Use Other Types of Milk for Oatmeal?

 You can totally make a delicious dairy free oatmeal by using plant based milk instead.
 Use almond, cashew, coconut, or rice milk and see what you love best!
 You can also make oatmeal with water if you prefer.
+Here are more dairy-free breakfast recipes for you to try!

 What are the Health Benefits of Oatmeal?